 Some Canadians were also taking out additional lines of credit on their home equity, leading to high debt levels compared to their income.
 As these factors increase, so could the likelihood of mortgage defaults when interest rates increase.
 The stress test helps determine if borrowers will be able to afford their mortgages even if interest rates rise.

-The stress test means that borrowers aren't able to qualify for as large of a mortgage loan as they previously did before the stress test was implemented.
-It may also slow the rise of home prices by limiting how much buyers can qualify for a mortgage.
-It can also better protect homebuyers if interest rates increase.
+The stress test means that borrowers aren't able to qualify for as large of a mortgage loan as they could have before the stress test was implemented, which may also slow the rise of home prices by limiting how much of a mortgage buyers can qualify for It can also better protect homebuyers against default if interest rates increase.

 Lenders qualify you for a mortgage based on two formulas: the gross debt servicing ratio (GDS) and the total debt servicing ratio (TDS).

 The GDS measures how much housing costs you'd be taking on in comparison to your income.
-The TDS measures how much housing debt you'd be taking on in addition to all your other current debts in comparison to your income.
+The TDS measures how much housing debt you'd be taking on in addition to all your other current debts compared to your income.

 In most cases, for the GDS, no more than 39% of your household's gross annual income should go to housing expenses, including your mortgage payment (at the stress-tested rate), property tax, heat and half of condo maintenance fees.